GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 One last touch that was essential for the Designcember website was a beautiful dark theme.
 We wanted to show how you could use art itself to be an active participant in creating a great dark mode experience.
 For this, we adjusted the background styles of each window itself programmatically, and used as much CSS as made sense when creating the window art.
 Most of the backgrounds were CSS gradients, so that it would be easier to adjust their color values.
 We then layered the art on top of these.

+{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/gBrdHzLwdDckE9pgxK5L.mp4", class="w-screenshot", autoplay="true", loop="true", muted="true" %}

 ## Other Easter Eggs

 ### Personal touches

 We added a few personal touches to the page to give the site more personality.
 The first was the cast of characters, drawn from inspiration from our team.
-We also included a throwback-style cursor on disabled days.
+We also included a throwback-style cursor on disabled days, and played around with the favicon style.

-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/C46CellLCebw12aHmGsT.png", alt="Custom cursor styles", width="248", height="264", style="max-width: 248px; margin: 0 auto;" %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/qjXfDOxsGXIIE57cXnyr.jpg", alt="Custom cursor styles and favicon options", width="800", height="408" %}

 ### Functional touches